stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 ## Configure Backup

 Here, we are going to configure backup for a Deployment.
-At first, we will deploy a Deployment with a PVC and generate some sample data in it.
-Then, we will configure backup for the Deployment using Stash.
+At first, we are going to deploy a Deployment with a PVC and generate some sample data in it.
+Then, we are going to configure backup for the Deployment using Stash.

 **Deploy Deployment:**